adoptium/aqa-tests/system/churn/README.md

 Similarly the java version and JAVA_HOME are handled by AQAvit.

 ### Executing the testsuite
-The `BUILD_LIST of system/churn` contains followingtargets:
+The `BUILD_LIST of system/churn` contains following targets:
  * _churn_5h_allGCs
  * _churn_custom